Skills Over Degrees: The New Standard in Corporate Hiring

 Take Sonia, a 29-year-old marketing executive from Delhi.

-She started her career with a degree in sociology but was drawn towards the data-driven nature of digital marketing.
+She started her career with a degree in sociology but was drawn to the data-driven nature of digital marketing.

-Instead of enrolling in college, she learned through online courses, practiced on small freelance projects, and built a personal brand on LinkedIn.
+Instead of enrolling in another college program, she learned through online courses, practiced on small freelance projects, and built a personal brand on LinkedIn.

-Within two years, she landed a digital strategist role at a top company with no MBA degree required.
+Within two years, she landed a digital strategist role at a top company—with no MBA required.

 Her story isn’t rare anymore.
 The internet has democratized opportunity: if you can learn, you can grow.

-Even in a skills-first world, soft skills still remain your strongest advantage.
+Even in a skills‑first world, soft skills remain your strongest competitive advantage.

 How Hard and Soft Skills Work Together